FleetOpsClub logo

 Not ideal for

-The premium pricing is real.
+Premium pricing that only makes sense with a clear safety and insurance business case — not the right entry point for basic camera curiosity.
 Lytx is easier to justify for fleets with a clear safety and insurance business case than for fleets that are only exploring cameras for basic visibility.

 A strong Lytx demo should prove that the fleet truly wants a premium video-safety program and has a realistic plan for using it.